 Do you see the coffee cup rings?
 There are two of them side by side.

 Well, to be frank, I was annoyed with myself but not heartbroken about it.
 BUT, I am smart enough to realize that I’m lucky that nothing terribly bad happened to the shelves.

 So, after reaching out to Brit over at House Updated (she’s my go-to for asking questions or chatting design) she encouraged me to go with matte poly.

-I wiped the shelves down with a microfiber cloth to start with .
+- Wipe the shelves down with a clean microfiber cloth

 So, I encourage you to not be like me and to do things right the first time.